fix8mt/uri/README.md

 ```c++
 friend std::ostream& operator<<(std::ostream& os, const basic_uri& what);
 ```
 Print the uri object to the specified stream.
 The source and individual components are printed.
-If a query is present, each tag value pair is also printed.
+If a query is present, each tag value pair is printed; if a path is present, each segment value is also printed.

 ### `get_buffer`
 ```c++